sdss/apogee_drp/docs/qa.rst

 For each night an APOGEE instrument observes, there is a Nightly QA page that summarizes all of the exposures and their reduction status, e.g. `59591.html <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/exposures/apogee-n/59591/html/59591.html>`_.
-These pages are linked in the MJD view page described above.
+These pages are linked in the `MJD view <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/qa/mjd.html>`_ page.

 Visit Level
 -----------